I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Step 2: Calculate your equity

-Equity is the difference between your home’s current market value and any outstanding debts secured by the property.
-Since your house is paid off, your equity is equal to the current market value of your home.
-You can calculate your home’s equity using online tools or by consulting a local real estate agent.
+Equity is the difference between your home’s current market value and any outstanding debts.
+Since your house is paid off, your equity equals the current market value of your home.
+Consider a professional appraisal for a precise estimate.

 Step 3: Check your credit score